Stanford vs. Washington NCAA Football Odds, Plays and Insights | October 30, 2021

 - Stanford's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- Stanford is 3-2 against the spread and 3-2 overall this season when the team puts up more than 19.7 points.
+- Stanford is 3-2 against the spread and 3-2 overall this season when the team scores more than 19.7 points.

 - In games that Stanford piles up over 333.4 yards, the team is 3-3 against the spread and 3-3 overall.

-- The Cardinal have turned the ball over seven times this season, three fewer than the Huskies have forced (10).
+- This year, the Cardinal have seven turnovers, three fewer than the Huskies have takeaways (10).

 - Find the latest spread and moneyline odds for Stanford at SISportsbook.